If ghosts really exist, why are they so camera-shy? Tony Barrell explains

 We should now be inundated with convincing and terrifying ghost photographs, prompting newspapers to print them daily on their front pages

-Thanks to all these millions of CCTV cameras and millions of mobile phones, we should now be inundated with convincing and terrifying ghost photographs, prompting newspapers to print them daily on their front pages, and making it imperative for politicians to discuss all this spooky business in the House of Commons.
+If ghosts are as common as some people suppose, these CCTV cameras should have picked up hundreds of thousands of spine-tingling images of see-through people.
+Mobs of spirits floating down your local high street, and gangs of spectres hanging around Buckingham Palace, Wembley Stadium and Lord’s Cricket Ground.
+Thanks to all these millions of CCTV cameras and millions of mobile phones, we should now be inundated with convincing and terrifying ghost photographs, prompting newspapers to print them daily on their front pages, and politicians to discuss them in the House of Commons.
 Hardened sceptics should be wailing: “I was wrong!
 They definitely exist!”

 © 2015 Tony Barrell